-After you make a purchase, we'll remind you via email to leave feedback for your seller.
+After you make a purchase, we'll send you an email reminding you to leave feedback for your seller.

 You can also leave feedback through your purchase history - opens in new window or tab.
 If you haven't already, you'll see the option to leave feedback.